Robust Inference Under Heteroskedasticity via the Hadamard Estimator: Numerical Results

-In Figure \ref{fig:4}, we show the bias in estimating the MSE of the OLS estimator for the three methods.
-For each method, we use the estimator which equals the sum of the variances of the individual components.
-We use the same setup as above.
+In Figure \ref{fig:4}, we show the bias in estimating the MSE of the OLS estimator in Case 1 for the three methods where the numbers outside the bracket correspond to the mean biases of the 1000 Monte Carlo runs and the numbers inside the bracket stand for the standard deviation.
+For each method, we use the estimator which equals the sum of the variances of the individual component estimators.

 The results are in line with those from the previous sections.
 Both MacKinnon-White's and the Hadamard estimator perform much better than the White estimator.
-Moreover, when $\gamma=1/2$, the Hadamard estimator is significantly more accurate than MacKinnon-White's.
+In addition, the Hadamard estimator is usually comparable to MacKinnon-White's.
+More results for Case 2 are included in Section \ref{sec:appendix-simulations} of the Appendix.